Damin Spritzer: Published recordings

-At present Dr. Spritzer's discography consists of five commercial recordings for Raven Recordings.
-Spritzer has released three world-premier CDs of the organ music of Alsatian-American organist and composer René Louis Becker for the commercial label Raven Recordings.
+By the end of 2023, Dr. Spritzer had recorded seven commercial CDs for Raven Recordings.

+She has released three world-premier CDs of the organ music of Alsatian-American organist and composer René Louis Becker for the commercial label Raven Recordings.
 The first was recorded in Pithiviers, France at the church of Saint-Salomon et Saint-Grégoire on the Aristide Cavaillé-Coll organ Parish records there mention the first organ was installed in 1623, which was enlarged in 1784 and 1786 by Jean-Baptiste Isnard, each time incorporating the existing pipework and adding to the case.
 In 1889, the firm of Cavaillé-Coll restored the organ.
-Again in 1960, Robert Boisseau made another restoration, and from 2005-2008, Bertrand Cattiaux undertook the final and most elegant restoration and renovation of this instrument, which is classified as an “Historic Monument.”
+Again in 1960, Robert Boisseau made another restoration, and from 2005 to 2008, Bertrand Cattiaux undertook the final and most elegant restoration and renovation of this instrument, which is classified as an “Historic Monument.”

 Spritzer's second disc was recorded in Orléans, France, at the Basilique Cathédrale Sainte-Croix d'Orléans on a restored 1880 Cavaillé-Coll organ restored by Bernard Hurvy.
-The third volume was recorded in Denver, Colorado, at Saint John’s Cathedral on the Platt-Rogers Kimball organ.
+The third volume was recorded in Denver, Colorado, at Saint John's Cathedral on the Platt-Rogers Kimball organ.